-They do offer website hosting, but this is integrated with their whole package.
+While they do offer website hosting, this feature is integrated with their entire product package.
 That can seem really attractive when you’re just starting out, because more of the work is done for you.

-But it also comes with some serious limitations — and it can end up being surprisingly expensive.
+But it also comes with some serious limitations—and it can end up being surprisingly expensive in the long run.

 Chances are, the best choice for you will be Bluehost … not Wix.